lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 often a welcomed limitation.
 It allows team members to stay focused on their own challenges.

-On the other hand though, the more teams in an organisation the more common it is for different teams to solve the same problems multiple times, the more communication infrastructure is needed (internal blog posts, lighting talks, and so on) to keep a coherent vision going.
+On the other hand though, the more teams in an organisation, the more common it is for different teams to solve the same problems multiple times, the more communication infrastructure is needed (internal blog posts, lighting talks, and so on) to keep a coherent vision going.

-A polyrepo approach only makes this problem more evident because it's easy to miss work in repositories you don't have anything to do with.
-Sometimes, even unintentionally, you may not even ever see a repo because no one gives you access to it.
+A polyrepo approach only makes this problem more evident, because it's easy to miss work in repositories you don't have anything to do with.
+Sometimes, even unintentionally, you may not even see a repo because no one gives you access to it.

-In monorepo, visibility works very differently.
-Everything is visible by default so you tend to have the opposite problem: too much information coming your way.
+In a monorepo, visibility works very differently.
+Everything is visible by default, so you tend to have the opposite problem: too much information coming your way.

 In my experience, this is a far better trade-off because it allows for more granular choices.

-People can follow along a part of the system they don't work with with minimal effort.
+People can follow along a part of the system they don't work with with a minimal effort.
 If they don't want to, they don't need to.

 Putting all the code in the same repo also makes everything more discoverable.

-You may not want to follow how your organisation does, say, infrastructure-as-code on a daily basis but it's great to have the option to `cd` into `/infrastructure` and read the "internal" documentation when you get curious.
+You may not want to follow how your organisation does, say, infrastructure-as-code on a daily basis, but it's great to have the option to `cd` into `/infrastructure` and read the "internal" documentation when you get curious.

-This increased visibility also makes team members more emphatic with the rest of the organisation because they can see, for example, the effort that goes into shipping some feature.
+This increased visibility also makes team members more emphatic with the rest of the organisation because they can see the effort that goes into shipping some features.

 ### CI & CD